 By creating smoke-free multi-family housing, communities can provide an opportunity for everyone to live smoke-free, regardless of economic means, race, or ethnicity.
 We all deserve clean, fresh air at home, making smoke-free policies in multi-family housing all the more important.
 People living in a house shouldn’t be the only ones with this benefit.
 In fact, 52% of San Diego County residents live in multi-unit housing (SANDAG, U.S. Census Bureau, 2016).

-Many residents may have limited choices of where they can live.
-Bouncing from property-to-property can have long-term consequences such as negatively impacting employment and children’s educational achievement.
-Creating smoke-free environments will improve health equity of all those who live, work, and visit these communities.
+Many residents may have limited options of where they can live.
+Moving from property to property can have long-term consequences such as negatively impacting employment and children’s educational achievement.
+Creating smoke-free environments will improve health equity of all those who live in, work in, and visit these communities.

 Read more about creating health equity at home with smoke-free policies: English & Spanish.